Digital-Defiance/nlp-metaformer/README.md

 ### From scaled dot product attention to metric tensor attention

-In this section, we point out that the scaled dot product attention from 2017 is equivalent to a general quadratic form which lends itself to a mathematically equivelent, but more efficient formulation of the attention mechanism.
+In this section, we point out that the scaled dot product attention from 2017 is equivalent to a general quadratic form that lends itself to a more efficient reformulation of the multi-headed attention mechanism.

  Furthermore, we argue on the grounds of efficiency, interpretability and regularization for the imposition that the form be a metric.
-What follows is a short exposition of scaled dot product using Ricci calculus.
+What follows is a short exposition of scaled dot product using Ricci calculus, transitioning into the proposed quadratic and metric attention.

-The transformations $Q_d^{nk}$, $K_d^{nk}$ and $V_d^{nk}$ act on the input embeddings to produce the well known keys, queries and values,
+Let $Q_d^{nk}$, $K_d^{nk}$ and $V_d^{nk}$ be learnable projections that act on the input embeddings to produce the well known keys, queries and values,

 $$
-q^{bnck} = Q_d^{nk} x^{bcd}
+k^{bnck} = K_d^{nk} x^{bcd}
 $$

 $$
-k^{bnck} = K_d^{nk} x^{bcd}
+q^{bnck} = Q_d^{nk} x^{bcd}
 $$

 $$
 v^{bnck} = V_d^{nk} x^{bcd}
 $$

-The queries and keys are multiplied toguether and scaled before being softmaxed, producing the scores matrix,
+Each resulting query is dotted with every other key, the result is scaled by the dimensionality of the projection space before being softmaxed along one of the directions, producing the scores matrix,

 $$
 s^{bncc'} = \textrm{softmax}^{c'} \left ( \frac{1}{\sqrt{N_k}} q^{bnck} k^{bnc'k'} \delta_{kk'} \right )
 $$

 the use of the $N_k$ is what gives this core machanism its name, scaled dot product attention.
-The scores matrix is then applied to the values
+The scores are then used to nudge the values

 $$